Bandits for Sponsored Search Auctions under Unknown Valuation Model: Case Study in E-Commerce Advertising: Problem formulation

-\begin{remark} $\lvert I_t \rvert$ is a random variable which distribution is unknown to the learner.
-Moreover, different allocation and payment functions might be used for different auctions, i.e., $x_\tau(\cdot)$ and $p_\tau(\cdot)$ depend on $\tau$ as opposed to \cite{feng_2017}. \end{remark}
+\begin{remark} $\lvert I_t \rvert$ is a random variable whose distribution is unknown to the learner.
+Moreover, different allocation and payment functions might be used for different auctions, i.e., $x^{\prime}_\tau(\cdot)$ and $p^{\prime}_\tau(\cdot)$ depend on $\tau$ as opposed to \cite{feng_2017}. \end{remark}